rdkcentral/firebolt-apis/requirements/specifications/openrpc-extensions/app-passthrough-apis.md

 | Yuri Pasquali   | Sky            |

 ## 1. Overview
-This document describes how one Firebolt App can provide a capability that may be used by another Firebolt App, with the platform as a permission broker that passes the requests and respones to each app with out feature-specific logic.
+This document describes how one Firebolt App can provide a capability that may be used by another Firebolt App, with the platform as a permission broker that passes the requests and responses to each app without feature-specific logic.

 This document covers the App Pass-through Firebolt OpenRPC extension as well as how Firebolt implementations should detect and execute app provided pass-through APIs.